RedisInsight/RedisDesktopManager/docs/features.md

 ## Native value formatters

-Formatters allow you to view the key values of various formats.
+Formatters allow to display the key values of various formats in the value editor in readable form.

 Supported formats:
 * [Pickle](https://docs.python.org/3/library/pickle.html)